technologiestiftung/lab-site/source/projects/tag-analysis/en/index.md

 ## Context and Objectives

-The data used for this analysis are the description tags from all 2,514 datasets available on the Berlin Open Data Portal.
-These tags are used to describe the content of each dataset, therefore allowing users to find other datasets on similar themes.
+Open, freely-available data sets are collected centrally for the state of Berlin via a platform, the [Open Data Portal Berlin](https://daten.berlin.de).
+If you are looking for open data, this website is the first place to go.
+To ensure that specific data sets can be easily found by users in the abundance of the portal, each data set is described by keywords, the so-called tags.
+These tags are used to quickly identify the content of each dataset and allow users to find other datasets on similar topics.
 For instance, the dataset on eMobility electric stations is described by tags like *Elektro-Ladesäulen*, *Mobilität* and *Emobility*, each of which are associated with other data.
 On average, each dataset is described by 11.7 tags.
 Our objective was to determine which tags occurred most often with which other tags in order to outline a thematical network for all datasets available on the Berlin Open Data Portal.
 This allows to understand which tags are common across themes, and which themes are typically closest to each other in terms of content.

+Our goal was to determine which tags occur most frequently with which other tags in order to outline a thematic network for all datasets available on the Berlin Open Data Portal.
+This allows us to understand which tags co-occur across topics and which topics are typically closest in content.
+The data used for this analysis are the description tags from all 2,643 datasets available on the Berlin Open Data Portal at the time (March 15 2021).

 ## Getting Data and Extracting Tags